 Pills and liquids

-Oral antihistamines, available over-the-counter and by prescription, ease a runny nose, itchy or watery eyes, hives, swelling, and other signs or symptoms of allergies.
-Because some of these drugs can cause drowsiness and fatigue, take them with caution when you need to drive or do other activities that require alertness.
+Oral antihistamines are available over-the-counter and by prescription.
+They ease a runny nose, itchy or watery eyes, hives, swelling, and other signs or symptoms of allergies.
+Because some of these drugs can make you feel drowsy and tired, take them with caution when you need to drive or do other activities that require alertness.

 Antihistamines that tend to cause drowsiness include:

 These antihistamines are much less likely to cause drowsiness:

 - Fexofenadine (Allegra, Allegra Allergy)

 - Levocetirizine (Xyzal, Xyzal Allergy)

 - Loratadine (Alavert, Claritin)

 Antihistamine nasal sprays help relieve sneezing, itchy or runny nose, sinus congestion, and postnasal drip.
 Side effects of antihistamine nasal sprays might include a bitter taste, drowsiness or feeling tired.
 Prescription antihistamine nasal sprays include:

 - Azelastine (Astelin, Astepro)